 High intensity exercise, such as sprints, burn a relatively high number of calories during, and for hours after, an exercise session.
 There are also greater cardiovascular health benefits associated with training at a higher intensity.

 High Intensity Interval Training or HIIT, consists of bursts of maximum intensity exercises, followed by a short rest period.
 HIIT is great because it burns so many calories in a short space of time, it is also great for fitness and overall health.
 Due to the high intensity, it can help to build or maintain muscle & strength, as well as improve cardiovascular health and sports performance.

 Before attempting HIIT, it is generally recommended that you build a base of fitness with some lower intensity cardio.
 HIIT is a fantastic way to get in good physical shape, fast, but be warned that the first few sessions may produce a large amount of muscle soreness.

 How Long Should I rest in Between Sets?

 This depends on your goals.
 In relation to weight training:

-We hope this blog post has been of some use to you are you gear up for your new exercise regime.
-Remember to set realistic goals, don’t compare yourself to others, and strive for improvement & happiness, NOT perfection.
-In addition, don’t forget to check in on Facebook, otherwise a session in the gym doesn’t count.
+We hope this blog post has been of some use to you are you gear up for your new exercise regime, remember to set realistic goals and don’t compare yourself to others, and strive for improvement & happiness, never perfection.

 If you are lucky enough to own one of the holiday homes at Aberconwy Resort & Spa, remember that the staff at Langley’s Country Club are more than happy to help discuss your fitness needs and show you the ropes.
 We also have gyms at Talacre Beach Holiday Park, Swanage Bay View Holiday Home Park and the brand new Lake District resort – Keswick Reach Lodge Retreat.